The voice of the networks

 Network operators are regulated by Ofgem.
 Ofgem sets service standards network operators must meet.
 These include rules on how quickly operators must restore supply in normal and severe weather conditions, and compensation consumers get if standards aren’t met.

-What you can claim
+What you will receive

 Compensation for power cuts in normal weather